When you purchase an item through coupons or links on our site, we may earn an affiliate commission.

 “Influence” is not like those books.
 This is a book that you could likely end up buying many copies of.
 One for yourself and others that you will end up needing to gift away to family and friends.
 As has happened to me.
 Because when they see your copy of “Influence” and glance through it, they will make it theirs.

 Categories: Influence (Psychology); Persuasion (Psychology); Compliance.
-Collins Business Essentials/HarperCollins; New York, NY; 2007 (Revised Edition); 320 pages.
+Harper Business; New York, NY; 2021 (New and Expanded Edition); 592 pages.

 Other Good Books By Robert Cialdini